snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

 $ wget http://releases.ubuntu.com/14.04.2/ubuntu-14.04.2-server-amd64.iso
 ```

 Launch the ubuntu installer via qemu and connect to its VNC console running at <host>:5901.
-This can be done from a remote using a VNC client.
+This can be done via a suitable VNC client.

 ```
 $ sudo qemu-system-x86_64 -m 1024 -enable-kvm \